City Harvest Church criminal breach of trust case: Appeal

-With the exception of Chew, 5 of the group began their sentences on 21 April 2017.
+With the exception of Chew, five of the group began their sentences on 21 April 2017.
 Chew, who had been on bail pending the appeal, was granted permission by the court to begin his sentence on 22 February 2018.
 On 21 February a day before Chew was due to start his sentence he was arrested for trying to flee Singapore unlawfully and was subsequently charged by the police.
 Meanwhile Sharon Tan completed her sentence and was released from jail.
 Chew started his jail term on 1 March 2018.
-The Malaysian boatman, Tan Poh Teck, charged with abetting his escape is slapped with a jail term of 6 months.
+The Malaysian boatman, Tan Poh Teck, charged with abetting his escape is sentenced to a jail term of 6 months.
 His brother, Chew Eng Soon, was arrested for abetting Chew Eng Han in leaving Singapore unlawfully, he was later released on bail on 23 February 2018.

 The S$50 million taken from the mega-church’s coffers is the largest amount of charity funds ever misappropriated in Singapore.

-Comments by the Minister for Law
+Reaction

 Expressing his disappointment by the Court of Appeal's decision to overrule a 1976 High Court decision, which had held that company directors could be convicted for criminal breach of trust under section 409 of the Penal Code, Minister for Law K Shanmugam said, “The government believes the sentences are too low.
 But the sentences reflect the law as it stands after the High Court’s decision last year confirmed by the Court of Appeal.
 The courts decide these matters.
 All of us have to respect the decision regardless of whether we agree or disagree with it.”

 “It is now up to Parliament to amend the law, and that we should do soon.
 We will ensure that legislation provides for higher penalties for directors and other senior officers who commit criminal breach of trust,” he added.